Liam-gosnell/Milestone-Two/README.md

 <h2>Skeleton</h2>

+<p>These wireframes were created for this project to visualize the difference between large and small screen views, and how the website is responding the same.
+These wireframes were made with mockflow.</p>

 ![About wireframe](https://raw.githubusercontent.com/Liam-gosnell/Milestone-Two/master/wireframes/page1.png "About wireframe")
 ![About wireframe](https://raw.githubusercontent.com/Liam-gosnell/Milestone-Two/master/wireframes/page2.png "About wireframe")
 ![About wireframe](https://raw.githubusercontent.com/Liam-gosnell/Milestone-Two/master/wireframes/page3.png "About wireframe")
 ![About wireframe](https://raw.githubusercontent.com/Liam-gosnell/Milestone-Two/master/wireframes/Page_2.png "About wireframe")
 ![About wireframe](https://raw.githubusercontent.com/Liam-gosnell/Milestone-Two/master/wireframes/Page_3.png "About wireframe")

 <h2>Surface</h2>